ufs-community/UFS_UTILS/docs/source/chgres_cube.rst

 Code structure
 ************************

-Note on variable names: “input” refers to the data input to the program (i.e., GRIB2, NEMSIO).
+Note on variable names: “input” refers to the data input to the program (i.e., GRIB2, NEMSIO, NetCDF).
 “Target” refers to the target or FV3 model grid.
 See routine doc blocks for more details.

       * chgres.F90 - This is the main driver routine.
       * program_setup.F90 - Sets up the program execution.